euphoria-io/heim/doc/api.md

-## join-event
+## hello-event

-A join-event indicates a session just joined the room.
+A `hello-event` is sent by the server to the client when a session is started.
+It includes information about the client's authentication and associated identity.

 | Field | Type | Required? | Description |